 If a delayed or cancelled flight means you miss out on an activity (e.g. a wedding, pre-paid concert, sporting event, cruise departure or pre-paid tour), your travel insurance may cover the cost of alternative transport to help you get to your planned event.
 Keep in mind that policy limits will apply.

-You might choose to hire a car to explore the winding roads of the French countryside or the Australian outback.
-However, if you’re involved in an accident, travel cover may look after your rental insurance excess.
-Rental companies can charge thousands of dollars in excess to cover damages to the vehicle, so it’s well worth taking out cover that includes this option.
+If you choose to hire a car and are involved in an accident, travel cover may look after your rental car excess.
+Rental companies can charge thousands of dollars in excess to cover damages to the vehicle, so it can be well worth taking out cover that includes this option.

 Travel insurers impose standard exclusions on their policies.
 Below are some situations where insurers typically won’t provide cover:

-To understand exactly what’s included and excluded in your policy, check the policy wording of the Product Disclosure Statement (PDS) before purchasing travel insurance.
+To understand exactly what’s included and excluded in your policy, check the policy wording of the PDS before purchasing travel insurance.

 Everyone will pay a different price for long-term travel insurance.
 This is because your travel insurance policy’s premium (the amount you pay for your cover) will vary depending on: